NTTLimitedRD/plumbery/docs/fittings.defaults.rst

           slave01:
             default: slave-node

-This approach saves a lot of typings, and of duplications.
+This approach saves a lot of typings, and avoid duplications.
 It is recommended when a fittings file is relying on multiple similar nodes.

 Declaring default network domain and network
 --------------------------------------------